Shioriiiii/academic-webpage/content/home/about.md

 +++

 #
-***I have RA/TA Scholarships and Postdoc positions available at New Mexico State University.
+***I am an Economics student with an interest in Finance and Global Markets.
 Please contact me if interested.***

 Yixin Jiang is a penulminate year student studying BSc Economics at University of Warwick.